-Risks Related to our Common Stock and Warrants
+Risks Related to our Common Stock

-Our issuance of additional shares of Common Stock, warrants or convertible securities may dilute your ownership interest in us and could adversely affect our stock price.
+Our issuance of additional shares of common stock, warrants or convertible securities may dilute your ownership interest in us and could adversely affect our stock price.

-From time to time in the future, we may issue additional shares of our Common Stock, warrants or other securities convertible into Common Stock pursuant to a variety of transactions, including acquisitions.
-Additional shares of our Common Stock may also be issued upon exercise of outstanding stock options and warrants.
-The issuance by us of additional shares of our Common Stock, warrants or other securities convertible into our Common Stock would dilute your ownership interest in us and the sale of a significant amount of such shares in the public market could adversely affect prevailing market prices of our Common Stock and warrants.
+From time to time in the future, we may issue additional shares of our common stock, warrants or other securities convertible into common stock pursuant to a variety of transactions, including acquisitions.
+Additional shares of our common stock may also be issued upon exercise of outstanding stock options and warrants.
+The issuance by us of additional shares of our common stock, warrants or other securities convertible into our common stock would dilute your ownership interest in us and the sale of a significant amount of such shares in the public market could adversely affect prevailing market prices of our common stock and warrants.
 Subject to the satisfaction of vesting conditions and the expiration of our lock-up, shares issuable upon exercise of options will be available for resale immediately in the public market without restriction.

 In the future, we expect to obtain financing or to further increase our capital resources by issuing additional shares of our capital stock or offering debt or other equity securities, including senior or subordinated notes, debt securities convertible into equity, or shares of preferred stock.
-Issuing additional shares of our capital stock, other equity securities, or securities convertible into equity may dilute the economic and voting rights of our existing stockholders, reduce the market price of our Common Stock and warrants, or both.
+Issuing additional shares of our capital stock, other equity securities, or securities convertible into equity may dilute the economic and voting rights of our existing stockholders, reduce the market price of our common stock and warrants, or both.
 Debt securities convertible into equity could be subject to adjustments in the conversion ratio pursuant to which certain events may increase the number of equity securities issuable upon conversion.
-Preferred stock, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit our ability to pay dividends to the holders of our Common Stock.
-Our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, which may adversely affect the amount, timing or nature of our future offerings.
-As a result, holders of our Common Stock and warrants bear the risk that our future offerings may reduce the market price of our Common Stock and warrants and dilute their percentage ownership.
+Preferred stock, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit our ability to pay dividends to the holders of our common stock.
+Our decision to issue securities in any future offerings.
+As a result, holders of our common stock and warrants bear the risk that our future offerings may reduce the market price of our common stock and warrants and dilute their percentage ownership.

-Future sales, or the perception of future sales, of our Common Stock and warrants by us or our existing securityholders in the public market could cause the market price for our Common Stock and warrants to decline.
+Future sales, or the perception of future sales, of our common stock and warrants by us or our existing securityholders in the public market could cause the market price for our common stock and warrants to decline.

-The sale of substantial amounts of shares of our Common Stock or warrants in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of our Common Stock and warrants.
+The sale of substantial amounts of shares of our common stock or warrants in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of our common stock and warrants.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.

-In connection with the Business Combination, Nogin Stockholders are subject to certain restrictions on transfer with respect to the shares of Common Stock issued as part of the merger consideration beginning at Closing and ending on February 26, 2023, subject to certain price-based releases.
+In connection with the Business Combination, Nogin Stockholders are subject to certain restrictions on transfer with respect to the shares of common stock issued as part of the merger consideration beginning at Closing and ending on February 26, 2023, subject to certain price-based releases.